MetaMask/metamask-extension/test/e2e/webdriver/README.md

 - **Going to a URL**: This is the starting point of navigation, where you direct the browser to load a specific web page by providing its URL.
 - **Refreshing the Page**: Refreshes the current page to update content or re-execute certain actions.
 - **Handling Redirects**: Web pages might redirect to different URLs automatically.
-Automation scripts needs to handle these redirects gracefully, ensuring they can continue to interact with the correct page elements after the redirect.
+Automation scripts need to handle these redirects gracefully, ensuring they can continue to interact with the correct page elements after the redirect.

 <details><summary><b>navigate</b></summary>
 <br>